ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 # Databricks

 Databricks is a cloud-based platform for data processing, analytics, and machine learning.
-ToolJet connects to Databricks, allowing your applications to query, access, and analyze Databricks data directly using SQL.
+ToolJet connects to Databricks, allowing your applications to access and update your data in your Databricks Warehouses and Clusters directly using SQL queries.

 <div style={{textAlign: 'center'}}>
     <img style={{ border:'0', marginBottom:'15px', borderRadius:'5px', boxShadow: '0px 1px 3px rgba(0, 0, 0, 0.2)' }} className="screenshot-full" src="/img/datasource-reference/databricks/install.gif" alt="Install Databricks" />